rawjrk/react-template/README.md

 At this step everything is up to you.
 You could add/remove other dependencies, rename directory and develop your project the way you like.

 Enjoy! `:)`

+## Scripts

+By default the following scripts are setup:

+- `npm start` to start a dev server (all changes are tracked and recompiled on the go)
+- `npm run build` to run a production build (compiled with minimization)
+- `npm run build-dev` to run a one-time dev. build (faster compilation, no minimalization)